cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 * Item V1alt asks respondents who they personally know has already received a COVID-19 vaccine.
 Response options include themselves, household members, and others.
-This is part of the vaccination uptake question experiment described [below](#experiments).
+This is an alternate form of the item capturing vaccine uptake, and is part of the vaccination uptake question experiment described [below](#experiments).
 * Item P1 asks if the respondent is a parent or legal guardian of a child under age 18.
 * Item P2 asks respondents the age group of their oldest child.
 This replaces item E1.
-* Item P3 asks the respondent if they will choose to have their oldest child vaccinated when the vaccine is eligible.
+* Item P3 asks the respondent if they will choose to have their oldest child vaccinated when the child is eligible to be vaccinated.
 This replaces item E4.
-* Item P4 asks the respondent about the type of schooling their oldest child is enrolled in.
+* Item P4 asks the respondent about the type of schooling their oldest child is enrolled in, such as public or private schooling.
-* Item P5 asks the respondent to describe their current schooling for their oldest child.
+* Item P5 asks the respondent to describe their current schooling for their oldest child: in-person, online/remote, or a mixture.
-* Item P6 asks respondent about the preventative measures that apply if their oldest child is attending in-person classes.
+* Item P6 asks respondent about the preventative measures that apply if their oldest child is attending any in-person classes.
 These response options are a subset of response options from E3 with several new additions.

 ### Changed Items